LukeElrod/AutoConfirm/readme.md

 ## Overview

-**AutoConfirm** is a World of Warcraft addon designed to streamline your gameplay by providing in-game UI options for enabling automatic confirmations of certain static popups.
-These popups include actions like abandoning quests and rolling on bind-on-pickup loot.
+**AutoConfirm** is a World of Warcraft addon designed to streamline your gameplay by providing in-game UI options for enabling automatic confirmations of various static popups.
+These popups include actions like leaving battlefields, surrendering in arenas, and more, in addition to the previously supported actions like abandoning quests and rolling on bind-on-pickup loot.

 ## Features

-- **Auto Confirmations:** Automatically confirm annoying static popups such as quest abandonment or rolling on BoP loot.
+- **Extended Auto Confirmations:** Automatically confirm a wider range of annoying static popups, including leaving battlefields, surrendering arenas, and accepting trades, in addition to quest abandonment and rolling on BoP loot.
-- **User-Friendly Interface:** Easy to use in-game settings menu for configuring auto-confirmations.
+- **User-Friendly Interface:** An easy-to-use in-game settings menu for configuring auto-confirmations.
-- **Customizable Options:** Enable or disable auto-confirmations for specific actions based on your preferences.
+- **Customizable Options:** Enable or disable auto-confirmations for specific actions based on your preferences, with new options for battlefield and arena actions.

 ## Installation